Fine Dining Dreams

 We were immediately greeted by a friendly waitress who was dressed in a chambray button down shirt with camel-colored pants.
 Looking around, this appeared to be the uniform.
 She eagerly led us to our table on the patio and assured us our waiter would be there shortly.
 I nestled up in the booth and gazed around to take in the scene of what felt like an opulent garden terrace.

-Betula is known for their French Pan-American cuisine from executive chef Laurent Cantineaux, recognized for his innovative cuisine crafted with French techniques.
+Betula is known for their French Pan-American cuisine from chef-owner Laurent Cantineaux, recognized for his innovative cuisine crafted with French techniques.
 Opened in December 2018, the restaurant appears to be growing in popularity.

 To start, my girlfriend ordered one of the cutest, most well-known cocktails in Aspen: the yellow paloma.
 This Casamigos-based drink contains yellow bell pepper juice, grapefruit and ginger syrup, cilantro tincture and lime juice with a savory salt rim and is served in a bird-shaped cocktail glass (An Instagram-worthy snapshot, indeed!)
 I opted for a hot toddy instead, as it was especially chilly out.

 To get the most out of our experience, my friend and I decided to order two of everything — two appetizers, two entrees, and two deserts that we would both share.
 For the appetizers, we tried the ceviche bonito (striped bass, sweet potato, cilantro, leche de tigre, red onion, canchas, choclos, and ají limo) and the tuna ceviche (nikkei sauce, crispy balck rice, and guacamole).
 Both dishes tasted fresh, tangy, and delicious.